Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Related Work

 \section{Related Work}

-The multi-entity recommendation problem described in this paper falls under the research direction of Cross-Domain Recommendation (CDR for short); thereby, we mainly summarize the related research studies in this area.
+The multi-entity recommendation problem described in this paper falls under the research direction of Cross-Domain Recommendation (CDR for short).
 The CDR research aims to utilize the abundant data from the source domain to enhance the recommendation performance of the target domain~\cite{fernandez2012cross,zang2022survey,zhu2021cross}.
-This is widely recognized as an effective method to address the data sparsity and cold start issues for the target domain.
 Existing cross-domain algorithms can be divided into two groups: the joint training approach and the pre-training \& fine-tuning approach.

 \textbf{CDR with Joint Training.} Joint training approaches attempt to transfer knowledge from the source domain to the target domain by designing proper network architectures with shared parameters.